noah-nuebling/mf-xcloc-editor/README.md

 <img width="1440" height="900" alt="Screenshot 2025-11-05 at 9 25 58 PM" src="https://github.com/user-attachments/assets/3f328804-4840-4320-8d28-123d3a374484" />

+## Notes for people who may want to use this for their project as well

+These notes are a bit sloppy and stream-of-consciousness, but I hope they are still useful to someone.

-## Comparison with Xcode's xcloc editor
+### Comparison with Xcode's xcloc editor

-### Perks that it has in common with Xcode's xcloc editor
+#### Perks that it has in common with Xcode's xcloc editor

-- Very simple, elegant design that gives you just what is necessary to provide great translations.
+- Very simple, elegant design that gives translators just what is necessary to provide great translations.
 - All localization data local to your project.
 - Easy string-state management:
     - Xcloc Editor.app shows the 'state' of localized strings in an attractive and easy-to understand way.
 Users can sort by the state to quickly find all strings that need work.
 When users update a string, the state changes to 'translated'.